-- The state teams also engage the local teams in discussion to start planning and acting on long term recovery. - Six Regional Planning Commissions are hiring additional staff to serve as Flood Recovery Coordinators.
-The funding for staffs comes from EDA and from OCRA (providing local match).
-The Coordinators help the counties develop recovery plans and also economic recovery plans.
-They also assist individual communities in finding funds and applying for these funds. - OCRA has received an EDA grant which will pay for the development of a statewide economic recovery plan.
-This plan will provide for coordination of the priorities established in the local plans; and also guide the efforts of the Flood Recovery Coordinators.
+OCRA has partnered with regional planning organizations to start planning and acting on long term recovery, including long term economic recovery.
+Six Regional Planning Commissions (RPC's) have hired additional staff to serve as Disaster Recovery Coordinators.
+The funding for staff comes from EDA and from OCRA (providing local match).
+The Coordinators help counties develop recovery plans and also economic recovery plans.
+They also assist individual communities in finding funds and applying for these funds.

+OCRA has received an EDA grant; and is further developing a statewide disaster economic recovery plan.
+This plan will provide for coordination of the priorities established in the local plans; and also guide the efforts of the regions.